Updated: Jan 17

 Like Guinea pigs, rabbits make fantastic family pets for small children.
+They are very quick to win a place in your heart with their kind and quirky nature.
 There are about 30 breeds of rabbits, ranging in colours, shapes and sizes but all need similar care and attention.
 Having more than one pet rabbit is recommended as they are sociable animals and require companionship.
 Please ensure the area where rabbits or guinea pigs are kept will not become too hot as they are prone to heat stress which can be fatal.

 Rabbits are intelligent animals that need plenty of exercise and room to run around to keep them mentally and physically stimulated.
 It is ideal to make their environment as interesting as possible and provide opportunities for running, jumping, and digging on a daily basis.
 This is best achieved by regularly letting out your rabbit, supervising them in safe, protected grassy area where it can move around freely.

 Feeding the right diet is one of the most important aspects of maintaining a healthy rabbit.
-Rabbits are herbivores (they eat plant material only).
-Providing a constant supply of grass and/or grass hay (e.g. timothy, oaten, wheaten, pasture, paddock, meadow or ryegrass hays) is paramount in providing a balanced diet.
+Rabbits are also herbivores and it is essential that you provide a constant supply of grass and/or grass hay (e.g. timothy, oaten, wheaten, pasture, paddock, meadow or ryegrass hays) as fibre is paramount in providing a balanced, high fibre diet.

-Rabbits should be fed the types of food they are adapted to eating.
-In the wild, rabbits eat predominantly grass.
-They may graze for up to 6-8 hours a day.
+In the wild, rabbits eat predominantly grass and they may graze for up to 6-8 hours a day.
 Their whole digestive tract from their teeth right down to the end of their gastrointestinal tract is adapted to this diet and eating habit.

 To ensure your rabbit has a healthy balanced diet, you should:

 Provide a constant supply of good quality fresh grass and grass hay (they should comprise about 80% of the overall diet) - e.g. Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays.
-Rabbits should not be fed Lucerne or Clover hays as they are too high in protein and calcium.
+Adult rabbits should not be fed Lucerne or Clover hays as they are too high in protein and calcium – reserve this for juvenile or aging rabbits.
 Grass or grass hay is paramount in providing sufficient fibre for gastrointestinal health and encouraging chewing for long periods of time for healthy teeth.